jkhollandjr/SSID/README.md

 The script above will generate TPRs, FPRs, and BDRs when using 9 out 11 window results.

-However, if you'd like to use the more sophisticated window combinations, then run:
+However, if you'd like to use the more sophisticated window combinations, then execute the following commands (this can be done instead of running eval\_dcf.py).

 ```
 python eval_dcf_save_dataset.py
-python embedding_combination/nn_embedding_classifier.py #Or, choose another script
+python embedding_combination/nn_embedding_classifier.py # Or, choose another script
 ```

 This will save the window distance dataset to file and then uses the distances to train the classifier.